ibm-cloud-docs/ContinuousDelivery/tekton_deploy_var.md

 {{site.data.keyword.attribute-definition-list}}

-# Tekton Pipelines environment and resources
+# Tekton pipelines environment properties and resources
 {: #tekton_environment}

 The following information and resources are available by default to an {{site.data.keyword.contdelivery_full}} Tekton `PipelineRun`.